daHatta/fem-manage-landing-page/README.md

 1. by implementing the form validation for the newsletter feature.
 2. by implementing an overlay for the mobile menu.
-3. swiper wasn't new to me, but new by the implementation in react.
+3. swiper wasn't new to me, but new was the implementation in react.

 ### Continued development